 Parents or guardians may request in writing non-dairy milk substitutions, as described above, without providing a medical statement.
 The written statement must identify the medical or other special dietary need that restricts the diet of the child.
-Participants who have a documented medical condition or disability who submit a medical statement signed by a licensed medical physician may be served non-dairy beverages that are not nutritionally equivalent to cow's milk.
-The updated CACFP meal patterns allow parents to provide one component of the meal, provided it meets meal pattern requirements.
+Participants who have a documented medical condition or disability who submit a medical statement signed by a licensed medical provider may be served non-dairy beverages that are not nutritionally equivalent to cow's milk.
+The CACFP meal pattern allow parents to provide one component of the meal, provided it meets meal pattern requirements.

-Breastfeeding is encouraged in the Child and Adult Care Food program; the meal patterns allow programs to be reimbursed for infant meals when the mother breastfeeds her child onsite or for mothers who provide expressed breastmilk.
-The requirements related to milk or food substitutions for a participant who has a medical condition or disability who submit a medical statement signed by a licensed physician remain unchanged.
+Breastfeeding is encouraged in the Child and Adult Care Food program; the meal patterns allow programs to be reimbursed for infant meals when the mother breastfeeds her child onsite or for mothers who provide expressed human milk.
+The requirements related to milk or food substitutions for a participant who has a medical condition or disability who submit a medical statement signed by a licensed medical provider remain unchanged.